-Lesley’s BA in Middle School Education leads to initial licensure as a teacher in grades 5-8 in any of the following subject areas: English, Mathematics, General Science, Political Science, and History.
+Through the BA in Middle School Education program, you will gain initial teacher licensure in grades 5-8 in any of the following subject areas: English, Mathematics, General Science, Political Science, and History.

 Early Childhood Education

 MTELS Requirements and Preparation

 Foreign Language Studies